downingbots/ALSET/Presentation.md

 # Simple Functions Combined to Define App Behavior

  - Parking the robot arm in known positions
- - Different searches for objects (pretrained, newly trained, faces, ficucials)
+ - Different searches for objects (pretrained, newly trained, faces, fiducials)
  - Drive to objects
  - Pick up or push objects
  - Drop or place objects